-Industrial-Increases in total property operating income and expenses in our industrial portfolio reflect the continued growth of our portfolio.
-As of March 31, 2018 and December 31, 2017, our industrial portfolio consisted of 378 and 369 buildings, respectively, with a net addition of 9 buildings and 2.3 million rentable square feet during the three months ended March 31, 2018 compared to the same period in 2017.
+Industrial-Increases in property operating income and expenses for the three months ended September 30, 2018 compared to the same period in 2017 reflect the continued growth of our industrial portfolio.
+As of September 30, 2018 and September 30, 2017, our industrial portfolio consisted of 406 and 388 buildings, respectively, with a net addition of 18 buildings and approximately 4.8 million rentable square feet between September 30, 2017 and September 30, 2018.

-Comparing our industrial portfolio on a same store basis between the three months ended March 31, 2018 and 2017, the increase in property operating income reflects higher recoveries of tenant reimbursements, and generally higher rental rates on new and renewal leases, notwithstanding a marginal decrease in average occupancy from 94.6% to 93.8%.
-Same store property operating expenses also increased during this period, primarily due to higher repair and maintenance costs and bad debt expenses.
+Comparing our industrial portfolio on a same store basis for the three months ended September 30, 2018 and 2017, the increase in property operating income reflects generally higher rental rates on new and renewed leases as well as higher tenant reimbursements.
+Average occupancy, however, decreased to 93.5% for the three months ended September 30, 2018 compared to 94.4% for the same period in 2017, partially due to delays in tenant build-outs which in turn delayed lease commencements.
+Same store property operating expenses also increased during this period, primarily due to higher real estate taxes as well as repair and maintenance costs.

-Three Months Ended March 31, Change
+Т hree Months Er ded Se Cha nge

 (\$ in thousands) 2018 2017 Amount %

 Industrial: (1)

-Same store property operating income \$ 52,889 \$ 50,546 \$ 2,343 4.6%
+Same store property operating income \$ 46,793 \$ 45,794 \$ 999 2.2%

-Same store property operating expenses 16,506 14,928 1,578 10.6%
+Same store property operating expenses 13,666 12,513 1,153 9.2%